Objective

 Lab Setup

-The advantages are that any username or password is accepted and posts are only stored in-memory.
+The advantage is that any username or password is accepted, and posts are stored only in memory.

 git clone https://git.maride.cc/maride/go-nntp-plusplus